sandeepsinghsengar/MPUNet2Plus/README.md

-# MPUNet2+
+# Unet Architectures in Multiplanar Volumetric Segmentation

-Implementation of the MPUNet2+ as described in:
+Implementation of the Unet Architectures in Multiplanar Volumetric Segmentation as described in:

 Sandeep Singh Sengar, Christopher Meulengracht, Mikael Boesen, Erik Bjørnager Dam.
 Unet Architectures in Multiplanar Volumetric Segmentation - Validated on 3 Knee MRI Cohorts.
 In: Computers in Biology and Medicine